 Altmetric is now incorporated into the websites of researchers, institutional repositories, and journal websites.
 This comprehensive tool monitors blogs, news and social media for mentions, and it shares any peer-reviewed paper.

 In a nutshell, Altmetric records the dissemination, influence and impact of our work beyond academia.
 This is something we have never been able to track or quantify, and these metrics offer great insight into the impact researchers are really having.
 And because of this, Altmetric is here to stay.
+So why not learn how to boost your Altmetric score.

 Another tool called Impactstory allows us to capture the online “buzz” of our research on social media networks like Twitter, as well as reputable news outlets.
 Impactstory creates a profile that measures reach, with the creators describing it as “Google Scholar for your research's online reach.”